Illness / Absence

 Such medicines should always be provided in the original container as dispensed by a pharmacist and which include the prescriber's instructions for administration.

 Parents/Carers must let the school know in writing the time(s) at which the medicine should be taken.
+A form for completion is available from the office.

 The school cannot administer Calpol or other pain killers or medicines not prescribed by a doctor.

-Or apply suntan cream.
+Staff are not able to apply suntan cream.

 Parents and carers are asked to check their children's hair regularly.
 The Health Centre in Windmill Avenue can recommend appropriate treatment.
 We are advised that regular combing after washing and conditioning is the best non-chemical deterrent.